These settings allow you to customize the file status colors on a per color scheme basis.

 Material Theme Settings but instead in a specific section of the

-Color Schemes, just like before.
+Schemes, just like before.

 There you can override the File Status Colors from the IntelliJ/Darcula color scheme to the ones specified by the color scheme.

-Here’s an explanation of the file statuses:
+Here’s an explanation of the file statuses and their default color:

 |Added||#C3E88D (green)||New file added to the repository in active changelist|